xianggebenben/GraphSL/paper.md

 # Availability and Documentation

 GraphSL is available under the MIT License.
-The library may be cloned from the [GitHub repository](https://github.com/xianggebenben/GraphSL), or can be installed by pipy: pip install GraphSL.
+The library may be cloned from the [GitHub repository](https://github.com/xianggebenben/GraphSL), or can be installed by pip: pip install GraphSL.
 Documentation is provided via [Read the Docs](https://graphsl.readthedocs.io/en/latest/index.html), including a quickstart introducing major functionality and a detailed API reference.
 Extensive unit testing is employed throughout the library.

 # References